 A: Yes.
 Student teams can receive assistance from people who are not Montclair State students.
 However, only Montclair State students can pitch, so the professor can’t pitch.
 You also will need to find another Montclair State student to be part of your team–teams must include at least two Montclair State students.

 A: Only Montclair State students can pitch; however, student teams can receive help from people outside of Montclair State.
-Student must pitch in a team of at least two Montclair State students.
+Students must pitch in a team of at least two Montclair State students.
 You can find a second Montclair State student to join your team.

 Q: But why would I bring in a second Montclair State student when my relative/friend and I created the idea and did all the work?!